nattergabriel/mcq-pipeline/README.md

 3. Export Generated Questions

    This command converts the generated questions for all completed experiments into Moodle-compatible XML files.
-It automatically searches the `generated_mcqs_dir` and processes any file named `generated_mcqs.json` found in the experiment subfolders.
+It automatically searches `output_dir/mcqs/` and processes any file named `generated_mcqs.json` found in the experiment subfolders.

    ```bash
    python main.py export